 - Other types of trees are baby trees that have small leaves and grow slowly, like the Boxwood or Japanese Holly.

-These are my top 10 favourites for outdoor miniature gardens (you can buy many of them here)::
+These are my top 10 favorites for outdoor miniature gardens (you can buy many of them here):

 1. Just Dandy Dwarf Hinoki Cypress – Chamaecyparis obtusa ‘Just Dandy’

 2. Jean’s Dilly Dwarf Spruce – Picea glauca ‘Jean’s Dilly’

 3. Miniature Juniper – Juniperus communis ‘Miniature’